 - certain international entities established in accordance with international treaties;

-- investors resident for tax purposes in a ‘white-listed country’ (i.e., a jurisdiction which is recognised by a special regulation as having in place with Italy an effective exchange of information for tax purposes); and
+- investors resident for tax purposes in a whitelisted country (i.e., a jurisdiction that is recognised by a special regulation as having in place with Italy an effective exchange of information for tax purposes); and

-- ‘institutional investors’ established in a white-listed country (this definition includes entities whose activity consists in investing or managing investments, for their own benefit or on behalf of third parties, regardless of their legal status or tax treatment in the country of establishment).
+- institutional investors established in a whitelisted country (this definition includes entities whose activity consists of investing or managing investments, for their own benefit or on behalf of third parties, regardless of their legal status or tax treatment in the country of establishment).

-As a result of the recent international trend of enhanced cooperation between tax authorities, with amendments enacted in August 2016 and in March 2017, the great majority of foreign jurisdictions have now been included in the Italian white list (originally approved by Ministerial Decree of 4 September 1996), which now comprises 134 countries.
+As a result of the recent international trend of enhanced cooperation between tax authorities, the great majority of foreign jurisdictions have now been included in the Italian whitelist (originally approved by Ministerial Decree of 4 September 1996), which now comprises 134 countries.

 In practical terms, most foreign investors are nowadays allowed to rely on the exemption on proceeds of the Italian AIFs in which they invest.